International Student Experience

 2. Familiarize yourself with nearby Walk-In-Clinics Walk-in-Clinics accept visits from patients experiencing most ailments, and are a great option if you do not have a family doctor, or your illness is not immediately severe enough for the Emergency Room at a hospital.

-3. Familiarize yourself with nearby Hospitals – Hospitals (equipped with Emergency Rooms) accept visits from patients who are experiencing severe or emergency symptoms related to an illness.
-If you are experiencing a medical emergency, you can visit the emergency room at a nearby hospital, or call 9-1-1 to be connected with an Ambulance.
+3. Familiarize yourself with nearby Hospitals – Hospitals (equipped with emergency rooms) accept visits from patients who are experiencing severe or emergency symptoms related to an illness.
+If you are experiencing a medical emergency, you can visit the emergency room at a nearby hospital, or call 9-1-1 to be connected with an ambulance.

 • Call 911 when you need emergency care for symptoms like: